deeptho/neumodvb/docs/channel_management.md

 For quick zapping during live mode, you can assign channel numbers to services: enter edit mode and type a number in the left most column (`#`)

-Make sure `Edit mode` has been turned off and enter live viewing mode u pressing `C`, or using the menu `View - Channels`.
+Make sure `Edit mode` has been turned off and enter live viewing mode by pressing `Ctrl-L`, or using the menu `View - Channels`.
 To navigate the list, click on one of the column headers. e.g. `Name`,  to sort the list to make it easier to find what you want.
 You can also restrict the list to services on a specific satellite using the combo-popup on top.
 By default, it shows services from all satellites.